bcgov/MyGovBC-notification-server/docs/_docs/configuration.md

   * url: RSS url
   * <a name="timeSpec"></a>timeSpec: RSS poll frequency, a space separated fields conformed to [unix crontab format](https://www.freebsd.org/cgi/man.cgi?crontab(5)) with an optional left-most seconds field.
 See [allowed ranges](https://github.com/kelektiv/node-cron#cron-ranges) of each field
   * itemKeyField: rss item's unique key field to identify new items.
 By default *guid*
-  * outdatedItemRetentionGenerations: number of last consecutive polls an item has to be absent from which result before the item can be removed from the history list.
-This config is designed to prevent RSS feed from returning inconsistent results, usually due to a combination of pagination and lack of sorting.
+  * outdatedItemRetentionGenerations: number of last consecutive polls from which results an item has to be absent before the item can be removed from the history list.
+This config is designed to prevent multiple notifications triggered by the same item because RSS poll returns inconsistent results, usually due to a combination of pagination and lack of sorting.
 By default 1, meaning the history list only keeps the last poll result
   * includeUpdatedItems: whether to notify also updated items or just new items.
 By default *false*
   * fieldsToCheckForUpdate: list of fields to check for updates if *includeUpdatedItems* is *true*.
 By default *["pubDate"]*
 * httpHost: the http protocol, host and port used by [mail merge](../overview/#mail-merge).
 If missing, the value is auto-populated based on the REST request that creates this config item.